-- 1. The Committee shall be composed of at least three (3) Board members, who shall preferably have accounting and finance backgrounds, two of whom shall be Independent Directors and another with audit experience, and only such Member-Directors shall have voting rights.
+- The Committee shall be composed of at least three (3) Board members, who shall preferably have accounting and finance backgrounds, two of whom shall be Independent Directors and another with audit experience, and only such Member-Directors shall have voting rights.
 The Chairman shall be an Independent Director.
 Each member of the Committee ("Member") shall have at least an adequate understanding of the Company's financial management systems and environment.
-The Members, including the Chairman thereof, shall be appointed by the Board of Directors annually. - The Board of Directors may appoint one or more persons to serve as advisor(s) to the Committee ("Advisors").
+The Members, including the Chairman thereof, shall be appointed by the Board of Directors annually. - 2.
+The Audit Committee shall consider succession-related issues relative to the chair and members of the Committee and draw up a plan for due consideration by the Nomination and Governance Committee to effectively address any such issues, even as it recognizes the annual Board election and committee membership appointment processes inherent in the Company.
+Such plan may consider the length of term each committee members and the chair may serve, the complex nature of the role, continuity of the Committee's work and the orderly transfer of accumulated knowledge. - 3.
+The Board of Directors may appoint one or more persons to serve as advisor(s) to the Committee ("Advisors").
 Advisors shall have the right to attend and speak at any meeting of the Committee, but shall have no right to vote in respect of any action by the Committee. - The Chairman of the Committee or any Member or Advisor may be removed from office only by the Board of Directors.